daye10/smile/README.md

 This bot allow players to easily complete every events, but also includes many features such as summoning, transfer account from facebook, farm, and many others features!

+==Note that the bot is not optimal, Dokkan Battle is a game that changes each update.
+To keep the bot up to date and optimal all the time, it would be necessary to devote several weeks or even several months to it.
+We don't necessarily have time to work on it.
+So the updates will be done as we go along.
+Nevertheless, if someone thinks he can help in the development, it will be pleasure for us adding him to the team.
+It's above all a project by the community for the community.==

 This bot is an improved version of the [open source bot](https://github.com/RobertRautenbach/Open-Source-Battle-Bot), I updated it and added some extra features.
 > Note: Since ver.5.0.0 and safetynet implementation on the JP Version, there is no way to create a JP account from the bot.
 > So it only works with GLB version, even if options for the JP version are displayed, it will return to the GLB version.